How to Write a Startup Business Plan

-Do include product or service imagery, traction to date, and key clients.
+Include product or service imagery, traction to date, and key clients.

-Business Goals and Objectives: An essential part of the business planning process is establishing business objectives that can become achievable business goals.
+An essential part of the business planning process is establishing business objectives that can become achievable business goals.

-SMART is an acronym that stands for Specific, Measurable, Achievable, Realistic, and Timely.
+SMART is an acronym for Specific, Measurable, Achievable, Realistic, and Timely.
 Therefore, a SMART goal incorporates all of these criteria to help focus your efforts and increase the chances of achieving your goal.

-Market Analysis: It is helpful to include and demonstrate that you have a good grasp of your target market, whether this is your current market or growth market.
+It is helpful to include and demonstrate that you have a good grasp of your target market, whether this is your current market or growth market.